Prasad-bhoite19/PHP-Image-Upload-Project-with-Nginx-PHP-8.3-RDS-Amazon-S3/README.md

-## 🚀 PHP Image Upload Project with Nginx, PHP 8.3, MySQL & Amazon S3
+## 🚀 PHP Image Upload Project with Nginx, PHP 8.3, RDS & Amazon S3

 A complete production‑ready guide to deploy a PHP + Nginx + MySQL application on an Ubuntu EC2 server, featuring: